 The transformation of King’s Cross is most evident in the development around Granary Square, a large public space that is now surrounded by modern apartments, offices, and cultural institutions.
-This area is home to the Central Saint Martins campus of the University of the Arts London, which adds a creative buzz to the neighbourhood.
+This area is home to the Central Saint Martin’s campus of the University of the Arts London, which adds a creative buzz to the neighbourhood.
 The square itself, with its impressive fountains and ample seating areas, serves as a gathering place for both locals and visitors, hosting a variety of events and activities throughout the year.

 The culinary scene in King’s Cross is diverse and thriving, featuring everything from street food markets to high-end restaurants.
 Coal Drops Yard, a stylish retail and dining destination, offers a range of shops and eateries housed within repurposed Victorian coal warehouses, combining historical architecture with contemporary design.

 Cultural offerings in King’s Cross are plentiful.
-The area boasts several arts venues and galleries, including The British Library and The Francis Crick Institute, which host exhibitions and talks.
+The area boasts several arts venues and galleries, including The Wellcome Institute, The British Library and The Francis Crick Institute, which host exhibitions and talks.
 Additionally, the nearby Regent’s Canal provides a scenic route for walking and cycling, leading to other notable areas such as Camden and Regent’s Park.

 Transport connections from King’s Cross are unparalleled.
 King’s Cross St Pancras station is one of London’s main railway hubs, offering local, regional, and international services, including the Eurostar.
 With numerous underground lines, buses, and bike lanes, the area is incredibly accessible and serves as a major gateway for travellers entering the city.